-Invented by the German Rudolf Diesel, the diesel engine uses compression-ignition to burn diesel fuel.
+Invented by the German Rudolf Diesel, the diesel engine uses compression-ignition to “burn” diesel fuel.
 Before then, gasoline and diesel were considered to be waste products of the oil cracking process.
-Kerosene was the product in chief demand from companies like Standard Oil because it was used for heat and lamps.
+At that time, producers such as Standard Oil primarily manufactured kerosene as it was used for heat and oil lamps.

 The compression-ignition mechanism powering diesel engines is based upon the physics of compressing a fuel/air mixture until it gets hot enough to self-ignite.
 When an engine operates in this manner, spark plugs are not required since compression produces just enough heat to combust the fuel/air mixture.